 His down to earth approach and honest discussion about his coaching journey and vast knowledge pertaining to many aspects of coaching, gave all in attendance many tips to take away and replicate at lower levels in their own clubs.
 A truly insightful and valuable evening!

-The Coach Development Program targets sub-elite coaches in South Australia, who are committed to progressing to a higher level, and who would benefit from additional development opportunities.
-Fifty-two coaches have successfully completed the program in 2016 and 2017 with some progressing to elite level coaching.
+The Coach Development Program (CDP) targets sub-elite coaches in South Australia, who are committed to progressing to a higher level, and who would benefit from additional development opportunities.
+The CDP is in its third consecutive year with 55 coaches having previously completed the program with some progressing to elite level coaching.

 The program assists coaches in developing their soft skills of coaching including their philosophy, coaching psychology, mentoring and tips on continual improvement amongst other courses in special interest areas which will also be made available to the wider public.